DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Optional files** - More Growable Plants Simple 1.5

-**Hide (not now, later, when you will get to the CONFIGURATIONS section)** - hide any file, which overwrites _Fixed Mesh Lightning_.
+**Hide (not now, later, when you will get to the PREPARATIONS section)** - hide any file, which overwrites _Fixed Mesh Lightning_.

 *Still no idea where citizens of Skyrim get their apples, tomatoes,